 Distance between goal posts and behind posts is seven yards in each case.
-Teams comprise nineteen players, including two followers, a rover, and a substitute.
+Teams comprise twenty players, including two followers, a rover, and two substitutes.

-PART I INTERPRETATIONS AND DEFINITIONS.
+PART I - INTERPRETATIONS AND DEFINITIONS

-1. In these Laws, unless inconsistent with the context or sonic other meaning is clearly intended:
+1. In these Laws, unless inconsistent with the context or some other meaning is clearly intended: